jhch1995/UL-SLAM/README.md

 ----

 <!-- ##  6. <a name='Citation'></a>Citation
-If you use PL-SLAM in your research work, please cite:
+If you use UL-SLAM in your research work, please cite:

-@article{gomez2017pl,
-  title   = {{PL-SLAM: a Stereo SLAM System through the Combination of Points and Line Segments}}, author  = {Gomez-Ojeda, Ruben and Zuñiga-Noël, David and Moreno, Francisco-Angel and Scaramuzza, Davide and Gonzalez-Jimenez, Javier}, journal = {arXiv preprint arXiv:1705.09479}, year    = {2017}
-}

-The pdf file can be found at https://arxiv.org/abs/1705.09479.
+The pdf file can be found at XXXX.

 ##  6. <a name='Acknowledgement'></a>Acknowledgement